IN THE SPIRIT

 - Robert Upham (Lake Traverse Sioux) - ledger art, acrylic paintings

-- George & Al Zantua (Tsimshian/Haida) - acrylic paintings, painted drums, wood carvings, beading, pouches
+- George Zantua (Tsimshian/Haida) - acrylic paintings, painted drums, wood carvings, beading, pouches

 Native Artist Vendor Application

-Are you a Native artist interested in vending at this year's IN THE SPIRIT Northwest Native Arts Festival on Saturday, August 10?
-Click here to download the vendor application guidelines and form to be considered as a vendor at one of the three museums participating this year including Museum of Glass, Tacoma Art Museum and Washington State History Museum.
+Are you a Native artist interested in vending at the 2020 IN THE SPIRIT Northwest Native Arts Festival?
+Click here to download the vendor application guidelines and form to be considered as a vendor at one of the three participating museums.

 Thank you for your ongoing support of the IN THE SPIRIT Contemporary Native Arts exhibition and Northwest Native Festival!